 - Marketing approach

-When the aim is to direct a certain customer systematically down the content path or the path to purchase, the plan can also be called a content strategy.
+If the goal is to direct a certain customer systematically down the content path or the path to purchase, the plan can also be called a content strategy.

-A content plan lists the themes and contents for making the brand real and relevant for different audiences, using the channels that are the most appropriate from their perspective.
+A content plan lists the themes and contents for making the brand real and relevant for different audiences through their respective appropriate channels.
 Prepared specifically for each customer profile, a content plan is more extensive and precise than a marketing communications strategy.
-The content plan defines how the different target groups will be directed down the content path or the path to purchase.
+The content plan defines how different target groups will be directed down the content path or the path to purchase.
 Sufficient customer insight on each target group is the basis of a successful content plan.

 SOCIAL MEDIA PLANS